Picovoice/cobra/binding/web/README.md

 ## Requirements

-Falcon Web Binding uses [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) for processing speaker diarization.
+Cobra Web Binding uses [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) for processing speaker diarization.

 Include the following headers in the response to enable the use of `SharedArrayBuffers`: